Las Vegas Wedding ChapelsBy Little Church of the West

 The marriage capital of the world

 The wedding venue business flourished because of easy marriage laws.
 Unlike other places, Nevada did not require a waiting period and there were no requirements for blood tests.
 Today, those particular reasons for traveling to Nevada to get married have become less significant as laws in other states have changed, but these reasons remain significant for people from such countries as Germany which has strict laws governing marriage, adding that last year people from 22 countries were married here.
 For Americans, however, getting married in Las Vegas remains hassle-free, inexpensive, and something to remember.
-Chapel Tour – Tour the Chapel Visitors can visit the Little Church of the West for a self guided Chapel Tour.
+Visitors can visit the Little Church of the West for a self guided Chapel Tour.
 Visitor may need to wait for a wedding ceremony to finish.
 Please visit the chapel office before entering the chapel area.
 Visit the Little Church of the West blog